 Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 Does a warranty come with a Dry Charge Unit?

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Major manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 Is R-22 refrigerant going to get really expensive?

 It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until then, indications are that there will likely be sufficient supply to meet the current demand.